adiom-data/dsync/README.md

 ## Resumability
 Automatic resume on restart during initial data copy and CDC.
 See [docs](docs-dev/Resumability.md) on how it works.

+## CosmosDB deletes emulation
+Cosmos with MongoDB API [doesn't emit delete events](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/change-streams?tabs=javascript#current-limitations) in the changestream.
+Dsync includes a workaround that captures delete operations from the source using a periodic index scan.
+This behavior can be turned on using the ```--cosmos-deletes-cdc``` flag.
+See [docs](docs-dev/CosmosDeletesEmu.md) for the details.

 # Cleanup